odravison/aubay-todo-frontend/README.md

 - FontAwesome;

 ### Knowledge
 The project doesn't use the full lifecycle of ReactJs and some important libraries (such as [Redux](https://redux.js.org/)) like a "normal" app.
-The author was motivated by the streight scope of the project and to reach the main goal.
+The author was motivated by the short scope of the project and to reach the main goal (show basic concepts).

 ## Available Scripts

 ### Installation
-This project requires that you have installed:
+This project requires installed:
 - `NodeJs 10 or higher;`

-Once installed NodeJs you need to clone this repository and run `npm install` in the project directory.
+Once installed you need to clone this repository and run `npm install` in the project directory.

 After all dependencies installed, you can run `yarn start`. <br> Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+A pre-data was included to demostration.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.